ShubhamBhurke/JavaScript-for-LWC/README.md

 # JavaScript-for-LWC
-This repository contains sample codes for a beginner to learn JavaScript from Salesforce LWC perspective.
+This folder will provide you with a short set of codes including some explanations required to get an idea about JavaScript required to learn LWC.